-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
 Select suitable biomedical instrument for specific measurement of physiological parameters. - CO2.
 Design signal conditioning circuit for various biosensors. - CO3.
 Analyze the response of various biosignals to detect abnormalities. - CO5.
 Work independently and in teams to solve problems with effective communication.